 Pastor Chad says, “We share the shelter we can give.
 We don’t have a place where we can just say ‘hey, here’s housing.’
 But what do we do with the shelter we’ve got is to create a safe space for people.
 It’s a creative space where people aren’t being harassed, or they’re not being told, ‘Hey, you can’t be here, you need to move along’.”

 Pastor Chad has been involved with Concrete Jungle for a long time.
 He told us, “I think that’s the thing about Concrete Jungle that is beautiful; I think that’s the thing about Mercy that’s beautiful.
 It’s like – you just do it.
 You don’t obsess over ‘Gosh, how are we going to share food?’
 You just share it, and then you problem-solve.
 You can figure it out as you go along.
 But just do it.
-If you see an inequity, try to try to equalize it, try to make things better.
+If you see an inequity, try to equalize it; try to make things better.
 And that’s what I love about Concrete Jungle.”

 We at CJ are so grateful for our partnership with all the folks at Mercy Community Church.
 Pastor Chad said it best: “When you’re trying to do something good, it’s great to have other people around helping.
 When you don’t have that, it’s a little harder to do the good things.”

 As we round out another fruitful year, we need your help.
 You – our community – are critical to CJ’s success.
 We rely on you to help us harvest the fruits of local trees.
 And we rely on you to donate the fruits of your own labor, so that we can get more produce to people who need it.

 Your donation at the end of the year will support CJ as we draw the map to the future.
 With your help, we will increase our capacity to meet the nutrition needs of communities experiencing food insecurity.